NanoBioPhotonics-Strathclyde/M4All/3D Printer Design Files/Build Instructions/DualFluorescenceMicroscope.md

 <img src="https://github.com/NanoBioPhotonics-Strathclyde/M4All/blob/main/Images/Macrophages.png" height=425 width=700>

-The dual colour image above followed the below processing steps for representation:
+The dual colour image above followed the below processing steps.
+Image quality will be affected by sample preparation as well as microscope design.
+As you can see below, the bacteria image had a high background signal which we believe is background labelling and so we have carried out a rolling ball background subtraction for image representation.

 <img src="https://github.com/NanoBioPhotonics-Strathclyde/M4All/blob/main/Images/ImageProcessing.png" height=475 width=900>